2012 Shwebo earthquake

 The 2012 Shwebo earthquake occurred at 07:42 local time (01:12 UTC) on 11 November in Myanmar.
-It had a magnitude of 6.8 on the moment magnitude scale and a maximum perceived intensity of VIII (Severe) on the Mercalli intensity scale.
+It had a magnitude of 6.8 on the moment magnitude scale and a maximum perceived intensity of VII (Very strong) on the Mercalli intensity scale.
 The epicenter was near the town of Male, 52 km NNE of the city of Shwebo, 64 km west of Mogok and 120 km north of Mandalay.
 Significant damage and possible casualties have been reported from near the epicenter, with up to 26 people dead and many more injured.
 Part of a bridge under construction fell into the Irrawaddy River near Shwebo and a gold mine collapsed at Sintku.

 An aftershock with a magnitude of 5.8 followed at 17:24 local time (10:54 UTC).

 Tectonic setting

 Central Burma lies within the complex zone of collision between the Indo-Australian plate and the Eurasian plate.
 In this area the collision is highly oblique and much of the plate convergence is accommodated by right lateral strike slip faults, of which the largest is the north–south trending Sagaing Fault, which takes up 18 mm per year of this movement.